coatyio/coaty-js/docs/man/sensor-things-guide.md

 All the displayed objects in the diagram are Coaty objects.
 Except `Location`, all other objects are application objects and therefore defined by their unique `objectType`.
-Like with all Coaty objects, sensor things objects can also be advertised, discovered, queried and resolved.
+Like with all Coaty objects, sensor things objects can be advertised, discovered, queried, and updated.

 ### Thing